Art Conservation Workshop Study Program In Italy

 Between the 8th and the 12th centuries, small monastic and lay communities emigrated to Southern Italy.
 The high Murgia was one of the places of major activity due to it being the point of contact between two religious currents: the Latin Monastic tradition and the Basilian monks from Cappadocia (Turkey) and Armenia, of Greek Orthodox origin.

-In 2014, we embarked on conservation and restoration on the site of Fornello which includes a Byzantine fresco cave, twelve additional cave dwellings, and a surrounding settlement dating back to the 3rd-century B.C.E.
+In 2014, we embarked on the conservation project of the Fornello rupestrian site which includes a Byzantine fresco cave, twelve additional cave dwellings, and a surrounding settlement dating back to the 3rd-century B.C.E.
 It is one of the most interesting and historically important sites in the Murgia region of Puglia.

-The frescoes are comprised of three layers dating 1100, 1200 and 1350.
-They document a link and a time in history when Byzantine communities spreading from the Balkans were establishing themselves in Puglia in the rupestrian settlement.
-The projected goal is to restore each layer and its distinctive iconography and identity to life and to expose the earliest dated fresco.
+The frescoes are comprised of three layers dating from 1100, 1200, and 1350.
+They documented a link and a time in history when Byzantine communities from the Balkans established themselves in Puglia in the Rupestrian settlement.

 The session provides a practical focus, allowing participants ample opportunity for practice in conservation techniques and creation ex-novo.
 The workshop includes seminars in Art History, Iconography and Technical Analysis.
 The course also includes several site visits to Sassi of Matera (Unesco World Heritage site), the Rupestrian Churches Park, overnight in Naples, museums, art exhibitions, and an afternoon at a coastal town or beach.